 - Props/Costumes: Students may not use props or wear costumes during their recitations.

 How to Register

-To participate in Poetry Out Loud either as a high school or as an individual student if your high school is not participating, submit a completed Iowa Poetry Out Loud Registration Form by January 27, 2021.
-Only schools and students who complete the registration form will be allowed to participate in the regional competition.
+Schools need to submit a completed Iowa Poetry Out Loud Registration Form by January 25, 2023.
+Only schools who complete the registration form will be allowed to participate in the state competition.

 Preparing for Competition

 Teachers are encouraged to host an in-school or virtual workshop with a Poetry Out Loud Teaching Artists to help students prepare for the competition.
 This workshop opportunity is provided at no cost to the schools.
 Contact Jennie Knoebel at email@example.com to schedule a workshop.

 |Poetry Out Loud Webinar Series - Choosing a Poem - VIEW RECORDING|

 |Poetry Out Loud Webinar Series - Physical Presence - VIEW RECORDING|